 This visual of a potential suspect by two officers along Jackson Street was never reported in any newspapers up to November 9th 1969, so for the Zodiac Killer to be aware of these police officers in a patrol car near the intersection of Jackson and Maple, belatedly corroborated three days later in the Donald Fouke interdepartmental memorandum, confirmed the Zodiac claim of the 'meeting' on Jackson Street.
-This would prove unequivocally the letter writer had first hand information not known to the general public, and bearing in mind the Paul Stine bloodied shirt piece, would place the Zodiac Killer in the location he claimed.
+This would prove unequivocally the letter writer had first hand information not known to the general public - and bearing in mind the Paul Stine blooded shirt piece, would place the Zodiac Killer in the location he claimed.
 If Donald Fouke stopped the suspect, then he stopped the Zodiac.
 The time Zodiac left the taxicab, and the time Donald Fouke received the first radio broadcast at Washington and Presidio Avenue, match up perfectly for a collision course near the intersection of Jackson and Maple.

-The description given by the three teenagers was "A white male, 25-30 years old, 5'8" to 5'9", stocky build, reddish-brown hair worn in a crew cut, heavy rimmed glasses and dark clothing."
+The description given by the three teenagers was "A white male, 25-30 years old, 5'8" to 5'9", stocky build, reddish-brown hair worn in a crew cut, heavy rimmed glasses and dark clothing".
 Are we to believe the description given to the police dispatcher was heavily redacted to "be on the lookout for a black male adult," when passed to responding officers, with no accompanying detail.
-The idea of a negro male adult in 1969 with a crew-cut and reddish-brown hair should have at least raised a question of its validity with both dispatcher and officers alike.
+The idea of a negro male adult in 1969 with a crew-cut and reddish-brown hair should have at least raised a question to its validity with both dispatcher and officers alike.
 Unless the dispatcher decided to ignore the full description and pass on the bare minimum.

 Donald Fouke described his approach to the intersection of Jackson and Maple in the 2007 Zodiac documentary "I would like to say the Zodiac made eye contact with us, but I can't picture it.
-I remember seeing his eyes, but I couldn't tell you what color they were, it was dark enough that his eyes were concealed, but you could sort of say he looked down, perhaps this lumbering gait, stumbling along, like a semi-limp may have come up in my mind, because he was putting his head down when he spotted the police car."
+I remember seeing his eyes, but I couldn't tell you what color they were, it was dark enough that his eyes were concealed, but you could sort of say he looked down, perhaps this lumbering gait, stumbling along, like a semi-limp may have come up in my mind, because he was putting his head down when he spotted the police car".
 This was only three minutes after a perceived assault and robbery on a taxicab driver - so one would assume an officer spotting a man so soon after the attack, walking with a limp or lumbering gait, and avoiding eye contact by putting his head down, was certainly suspicion enough for a stop.
 If for nothing else, but to question the white male on whether he had spotted a black man in the area.
 Just simply bypassing him doesn't make sense, especially when you consider Donald Fouke described the white male in alarming detail, such as tan engineering boots, low-cut shoes, a jacket with elasticated waist and cuffs, pleated trousers and graying hair at the rear.
 All of which would have been unnecessary details to focus upon as you approached from say 50 feet away - because the man was white and therefore presumably not the suspect.

-When Donald Fouke stopped the white male subject, his next logical question would have been "have you seen a black male adult in the area."
+When Donald Fouke stopped the white male subject, his next logical question would have been "have you seen a black male adult in the area".
 But the Zodiac Killer in his communication makes no mention of this fact.

 Many observers have noted how the Zodiac Killer liked to taunt the police, as he did numerous times in the November 9th 1969 correspondence.
 Had he been stopped by Donald Fouke and Eric Zelms on Jackson Street, and asked if he had seen a black male in the area, this certainly would have been of great amusement to Zodiac, realizing the police were searching for a suspect with the wrong ethnicity or color, and without doubt would have been capitalized upon in his forthcoming correspondence - yet he mentions nothing.
-Only referring to the instruction as "I said yes there was this man who was runnig by waveing a gun & the cops peeled rubber."
-The fact he doesn't mention this "booboo," is strong indication, that the police were not looking for a black male at any point in the night's proceedings, particularly one with a reddish-brown crewcut.
+Only referring to the instruction as "I said yes there was this man who was runnig by waveing a gun & the cops peeled rubber".
+The fact he doesn't mention this "booboo," is a strong indication that the police were not looking for a black male at any point in the night's proceedings, particularly one with a reddish-brown crewcut.

 In the 2007 documentary Donald Fouke stated "The initial radio description of the suspect was that of a black male, 5'10" or something like that.
-Seeing that it was a white male in an affluent neighborhood walking along the street, we didn't think it was the suspect."
+Seeing that it was a white male in an affluent neighborhood walking along the street, we didn't think it was the suspect".
 Not withstanding the racial overtones in this statement - apparently the white male was evading eye contact, stumbling along, supposedly turning into a residence (omitted, and contradictory to the memorandum), as well as matching every indicator in the initial radio description of the suspect apart from color, yet the police car simply rolled on past, not even asking the man if he had seen anybody in the area.
 This is very difficult to believe.

 BLACK MALE ADULT [PART ONE]